tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 This library implements HUB75 protocol on the rpi5
 ==================================================
-Library for rendering advanced GPU graphics on HUB75 panels on Raspberry 5 with a 9600Hz refresh for a single panel.
+Library for rendering advanced GPU graphics and video on HUB75 panels on Raspberry 5 with a 9600Hz refresh for a single panel.
 Supports up to 6 chained panels on 3 ports for 18 panels, 384x192 pixels.
 64bit BCM for 64 color levels, = 262144 colors.
 255 levels of brightness control.
-GLSL shader support. many tone mappings and gamma correction combinations are possible for complete HDR control.
+GLSL shader support.
+Many tone mappings and gamma correction combinations are possible for complete HDR image control.

-This is loosely based on the work done by hzeller adding HUB75 support to RPI (www.github.com/hzeller/rpi-rgb-led-matrix) as well as the work of Harry Fairhead documenting the peripheral address space for rpi5(https://www.i-programmer.info/programming/148-hardware/16887-raspberry-pi-iot-in-c-pi-5-memory-mapped-gpio.html).
-Also thanks to nothings stb image loader library which is used for loading textures for shaders. https://github.com/nothings/stb/blob/master/stb_image.h

 Support for raspberry pi 4 is provided with significantly degraded performance.
 The GPIO rise time on Pi4 is 1.5x slower than Pi5 (24ns vs 16ns) and does not have the ability to force bit settings, only to clear OR enable bit settings.
 This means it takes 2 operations on Pi4 (1 to set and 1 to clear) vs a single operation on Pi5 (1 to set and clear) and both operations are 1.5x slower.
 This results in a maximum clock speed of 10Mhz.
 Unfortunately because of the long "settle" time on the GPIO lines, we can only achive about 2-3Mhz operation.
 Honestly, just upgrade to a pi5 if frame rate or color performance is important for your project at all.
 Also 64bit color depth results in significant flickering and brightness control is only available via BCM control.

+This is loosely based on the work done by hzeller adding HUB75 support to RPI (www.github.com/hzeller/rpi-rgb-led-matrix) as well as the work of Harry Fairhead documenting the peripheral address space for rpi5(https://www.i-programmer.info/programming/148-hardware/16887-raspberry-pi-iot-in-c-pi-5-memory-mapped-gpio.html).
+Also thanks to nothings stb image loader library which is used for loading textures for shaders. https://github.com/nothings/stb/blob/master/stb_image.h

 shaders/cartoon.glsl
 ------------------